uport-project/specs/messages/index.md

 ### Message Encryption

 Some [message transports](/transports/index.md) are not secure and require messages to be encrypted.
-See [/messages/encryption.md] for more.
+See [our encryption specs](/messages/encryption.md) for more detail.

 ## Unsigned Requests (Deprecated)